 - In the endoscopy room you will be made to feel comfortable on a trolley, resting on your left side.
-A nurse will stay with you throughout your procedures.
+A nurse will stay with you throughout the procedure.
 You will be asked to remove your glasses and dentures. - A nurse will attach blood pressure machine and a small device to your finger to monitor your pulse rate and oxygen saturation in your blood.
 You may be given oxygen during your procedure. - To keep your mouth in a comfortable position, we will insert a plastic mouthpiece between your teeth and gums. - When the gastroscope has been gently passed into your stomach, air will be passed through it to expand the stomach to give a clear view of the lining.
 This may make you feel bloated.
 The feeling will pass because most of the air is removed as the gastroscope is removed from your stomach.
-The procedure generally takes between 5 to 10 minutes to complete.

-If necessary, we will take tissue samples (biopsies) through the gastroscope.
-It is unusual for this to be painful.
+The procedure generally takes between 5 to 15 minutes to complete. - If necessary, we will take tissue samples (biopsies) through the gastroscope and send them to the laboratories for analysis.
+It is unusual but on rare occasions this can be painful.